All Episodes

 Yes.

-That is the remedy that we sought, and the remedy that I would prefer, 15,000 families.
+That is the remedy that we sought and the remedy that I would prefer, 15,000 families.

 This is of a scope so beyond anything that we've really done in the past.

-Mariobi sounds like Barney Frank to me.
+Mario, but he sounds like Barney Frank to me.

-Yes, it's by income, it's by minorities.
+But anyway, yes, it's by income, it's by minorities.

-Two point one billion dollars lending that amount in mortgages.
+$2.1 billion lending that amount in mortgages.

 Higher risk.

-Oh, yeah, he knew it.
+Oh yeah, he knew it.

-This was affordable house.
+This was affordable housing.

-This this is why we're where we it's not unfunded wars.
+This is why we're where we are.

 It's not unfunded tax cuts.